on this page

 If it’s not a regular amount, we look at how long it took you to earn it.
 For example, if it’s commission at the end of a 6 week job, we assess the amount over 6 weeks for the income test.
-The maximum period we’ll assess an amount for is 52 weeks.

 If you didn’t earn the amount over a set period, we assess the amount over a period of up to 52 weeks.

 If the lump sum is back pay from employment, we assess it as income for a period equal to the period that back pay covers.
 For example, if you receive back pay for a total of 104 weeks, we’ll assess the amount over 104 weeks for the income test.

 The assessment period starts on the first day of the Centrelink pay period you’re paid the lump sum amount in.